moemursi/rails-blog-associations-validations-cb-gh-000/README.md

 - Define proper routes.
 - Add validations.

-## Migrations, Associations, and Routes
+## Migrations, Associyations, and Routes

 1. Change the migration for `posts` to include `content` (set `content`'s datatype to `text` to account for character length).
 2. Create a migration, model and controller for `User` and `Tag` (via `rails generate`).
 Check out the documentation on [generators](http://api.rubyonrails.org/classes/Rails/Generators.html), and remember to skip adding tests.